Podere La Fornace

 Day trip to Rome or Florence

 The central location of Podere la Fornace means that a day trip to Florence or Rome is entirely possible.
-Drive to the railway station at Chiusi, and you can hope on a main line intercity service direct to Termini station in Rome or Santa Maria Novella station in Florence.
+Drive to the railway station at Chiusi, and you can hop on a main line intercity service direct to Termini station in Rome or Santa Maria Novella station in Florence.
 Both cities hold innumerable cultural treasures, housed in beautiful buildings, with new wonders around every corner.
 Be sure to take a little time out to sit in a side street cafe and just soak up the atmoshere!

 Enjoy a spa treatment